-In addition to all that The Market Common has to offer, it is located in one of the most well-appointed parts of town.
-Just blocks from the beach, it is surrounded by parks, playgrounds, recreation facilities, museums and a library.
-Nestled in with our shops and restaurants is Valor Park where our summer concerts and movies are held.
-That is across Farrow Parkway from Grand Park with its bridges over Grand Lake that lead to Crabtree Gym featuring indoor basketball and racquetball courts and a full program of classes.
+In addition to all that The Market Common has to offer, we are also located just blocks from the beach, surrounded by parks, and located in one of the most well-appointed parts of Myrtle Beach.
+Adjacent to our shops and restaurants is Valor Memorial Garden (aka Valor Park) where movies, concerts and other event are held.
+Across Farrow Parkway is Grand Park with its bridges over Grand Lake that lead to Crabtree Gym featuring indoor basketball and racquetball courts and a full program of classes.
 Among its neighbors are an outdoor inline hockey rink and the vast sports fields of the Grand Park Athletic Complex which welcomes tens of thousands of athletes annually.

-A fitness trail with workout equipment is found along the mile-long walking path around Grand Lake.
-Other walking trails have been established throughout the district and will be joined in the near future by Thunderbolt Park which will boast three miles of walking and biking trails beside picturesque water features and will connect to the East Coast Greenway.
-If you are more adventurous with your biking, take on the A-10 Mountain Bike Trail, a 1.4 mile loop of a twisty single-track trail that is fun and fast.
+A fitness trail with workout equipment is set up along the mile-long walking path around Grand Lake.
+Other walking trails have been established throughout the district and Thunderbolt Park, which boasts three miles of walking and biking trails beside picturesque water features and will connect to the East Coast Greenway.
+If you are more adventurous with your biking, take on the A-10 Mountain Bike Trail—a 1.4 mile loop of a twisty single-track trail that is fun and fast.
 The trail head is located by one of Myrtle Beach’s two dog parks, Barc Parc South on Mallard Lake Drive that becomes Howard Avenue once it crosses Pampas Drive.

-The jewel in the crown of Grand Park is Savannah’s Playground, an enabling play area that features ADA-approved playground equipment and structures designed to provide children of all abilities the opportunity for social interaction.
-Other playgrounds are found near Grand Lake’s main bridge and in the middle of Howard Avenue on the esplanade where a giant-sized chess set awaits just steps away.
+The jewel in the crown of Grand Park is Savannah’s Playground, an enabling play area featuring ADA-approved playground equipment and structures designed to provide children of all abilities the opportunity for social interaction.
+Other playgrounds are found near Grand Lake’s main bridge and in the middle of Howard Avenue on the esplanade where gazebos, fountains and seating areas in a beautifully landscaped setting await just steps away.

-Another museum nearby is the Myrtle Beach Art Museum.
-It is just around the corner from the Myrtle Beach State Park on the oceanfront.
+Myrtle Beach Art Museum is just nearby as well, located around the corner from the Myrtle Beach State Park on the oceanfront.
 Both are across Kings Highway from the east entrance of the Market Common District.